mmha/conan-computecpp/README.md

 ```

 ## Using ComputeCpp with CMake
+> Note that the `FindComputeCpp.cmake` module from the SDK will still work with the conan package.

 The recipe also installs an experimental set of CMake modules that integrate SYCL tightly into CMake such that enabling SYCL is as simple as `find_package(ComputeCpp)`: